Updated January 2026

 Throughout the 1960s and early 1970s as part of military cooperation pacts with the Soviet Union, North Korea was delivered surface-to-air and artillery rockets and trained on how to build and operate multiple-rocket launchers.
 Separately, it reached agreements with the People’s Republic of China to provide coastal defense capabilities such as anti-ship cruise missiles and the transfer of China’s missile research and development.
 This foundational know-how was the basis on which the North Korean indigenous missile program was established.

-The failure rate of its missile tests remains high but has also improved over time.
+The failure rate of its missile launches remains high but has also improved over time.
 Through 1994, the failure rate was roughly 50%.
 Between 1994 and 2011, that failure rate dropped to approximately 23%, and between 2011 and 2023 the failure rate dropped to roughly 15%.

 Through the Kim Dynasty